flowtsohg/mdx-m3-viewer/README.md

 Texture:

-* `Constructor(source, data, options, onerror)`
+* `Constructor(source, data, options, onerror)` - `options` is an object that you can supply when loading a texture.
 * `ready` - Must be set to true if everything went ok.
 * `id` - A valid WebGL texture ID generated with WebGLRenderingContext.createTexture().

-In addition to the register functions, the viewer also registers global objects that make it easier to setup  the above object-specific APIs.
+In addition to the register functions, the viewer also creates global objects that make it easier to setup  the above object-specific APIs.
 These objects are BaseModel, BaseModelInstance.

-Since textures have no methods, there is no base object for it.
+Since textures have no methods, there is no base object for them.

 An example of setting up a new texture handler:
 ```javascript